rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

 - Exclusive Ownership.
 - Content Filter Topic.

-In order to force the samples dropped we will need to:
+In order to force the samples to be dropped we will need to:

 -   In the publisher side:

-    -   Create two DataWriters with different Exclusive Ownerships.
+    -   Create two DataWriters with Exclusive Ownership and different values for the Ownership Strength.
     -   Both DataWriters write samples using different values for the element X, which we will filter out.
 -   In the subscriber side: